I learned what it meant to be on the other side of the fence.

 When we first visited the church, there were a lot of things that reminded me of my home church.
 But what stood to me the most, was that it reminded me of my church right before, what I am going to refer to as, “The Purge.”

-You see, when I was a child, as I spoke of in my eczema post, my pastor had gotten in an accident and passed away.
-So around the time I was eight, almost nine, my church was searching for a new pastor.
-And eventually the church board decided on a man, who I believe was definitely selected by God.
+You see, when I was a child, as I spoke of in my eczema post, my pastor had gotten into an accident and passed away.
+So around the time, I was eight, almost nine, my church was searching for a new pastor.
+And eventually, the church board decided on a man, who I believe was definitely selected by God.

 But people…didn’t always like what he had to say.

-In fact, majority of them didn’t like what he to say in sermons.
+In fact, the majority of them didn’t like what he to say in sermons.